-I don’t understand Ezy Choice ready meals.
-Within a 100 meter radius of any given 7/11 you’ll find everything that Ezy Choice have to offer, only freshly cooked and served in larger portions.
-Ezy Choice are little more than microwaved alternatives to all your shop house and street food favourites; fried rice, chicken rice, omelettes, minced pork with holy basil, etc..
-The only benefit I can see is in the time where Ezy Choice meals are good to go in little more than a minute.
-Exploring this option I decide to go for something non-street food and with a more western influence.
-The ‘chicken spaghetti with tomato sauce’ is perfect.
+Within 100 meters of any given 7/11 will be everything that Ezy Choice have to offer, only freshly cooked, and served in larger portions.
+So I really don’t understand Ezy Choice ready meals at all.
+As they are little more than microwaved alternatives to all your shop house and street food favourites.
+Think fried rice, chicken rice, omelettes, minced pork with holy basil, etc. Therefore the only benefit in them, is taking them home to microwave at any time.
+But I can’t really ignore them either, so for research purposes, I forced myself to the Ezy Choice fridge, and opted for something non-street food, and more western influenced.
+‘Chicken spaghetti with tomato sauce’.
 Verdict?
-Eatable; the spaghetti is spaghetti, the meat I think is meat, and the sauce is somewhat tomato-ish.
-I can’t say it filled me but it did an okay job trying.
-So this is no doubt the fancy pants option for 7-11 food in Bangkok and at a whopping 38 Baht these meals will put you well on your way to ‘Hi-So’ status.
+Eatable.
+The spaghetti is spaghetti, the meat maybe meat, and the sauce is somewhat tomato-ish.
+I can’t say it filled me, but it tried.
+Otherwise I have explore no further so have instead included a photo of Seven Eleven Fried Acheta (field crickets).